samrahmyyy/CodeAlpha_Login-RegistrationSystem/README.md

-🔐 Login & Registration System (C++)
+# 🔐 Login & Registration System in C++

-A simple C++ console application that allows users to register and log in using a username and password.
-User credentials are stored in a text file (Database.txt).
-This basic system demonstrates file handling, condition checking, and user interaction through the console.
+This is a simple C++ console application that allows users to register and log in using a username and password.
+User credentials are stored in a local text file named `Database.txt`.
+It’s a great beginner-level project for practicing file handling, conditional logic, and user input.

-🛠 Features:

-Register a new account (checks for duplicate usernames).

-Log in with existing credentials.

-Stores and reads data from a file.
+## 📌 Features

+- 📝 **Registration System**
+  - Users can create a new account.
+  - Checks if the username already exists before saving.

+- 🔐 **Login System**
+  - Validates username and password.
+  - Confirms successful login or failure.

+- 💾 **File Handling**
+  - Uses `ifstream` and `ofstream` to store and read user credentials from `Database.txt`.

+## 📷 Sample Output